SAP/abap-cleaner/docs/rules/UnusedVariablesRule.md

 # Delete unused variables

 Deletes unused variables, or comments them out if they are 'used' in commented-out code.
 TODO comments can be added for variables that are assigned but never used.
+Note that this rule will skip methods in which macros are used.

 ## Options